venkatsarath30/cockroachdb/Module 2: CockroachDB Architecture.md

 3️⃣ **Decommission a node and verify if the cluster remains available**.
 4️⃣ **Create a multi-region partitioned table and verify queries remain local**.

-🚀 **Next: Advanced Query Execution & Performance Optimization**
-Would you like more detailed troubleshooting steps or automation with Terraform? 😊